GeelyDesign/geelydesignweb/_pages/geely-design-china/index.md

   },
   {
     type: quote,
-    text: We prefer to see competition between ideas rather than people,
+    text: 'We’re asking where our brand is heading, not just in the tangible aspects but the emotional aspects.',
-    name: Andreas Nilsson, SVP Geely Design Sweden
+    name: 'Danny Du, Creative Director Geely Design China' },
-  },
   {
     type: image,